 \subsection{Absence of an important emission peak}

 Generally, W7 provides a reasonably good fit to the Hsiao07 templates.
-There is, however, one \emph{very serious mismatch}.
-The model does not describe the 5800\AA\ emission peak observed on day 20, 30, and 40pe.
-(Note that this finding is in agreement with results from W7 calculated with other radiation transport codes (e.g., \citealt{Kasen06, Kromer09}).)
-This is a serious problem since this emission peak is responsible for the blue side of the \SitAbs\ trough and thus affects the \Sit\ pEW measurements.
+There is, however, one important discrepancy.
+The model does not produce the emission peak around 5800\AA\ that is observed on day 20, 30, and 40pe.
+This discrepancy is also seen in the spectra for W7 calculated using other radiation transport codes (e.g.\ \citealt{Kasen06, Kromer09, Wollaeger14}).
+This is problematic because this emission peak is responsible for the blue side of the \SitAbs\ trough important for line velocity and pEW measurements.

-What makes this problem even more serious is that other \snia\ explosion models do not describe this emission peak either (e.g., \citealt[Figure 2b]{Kasen09}; \citealt[Figure 3]{Roepke12}).
-There are two possible reasons for this emission peak to be absent from the models: 1) the chemical element(s) responsible for this observed peak is under-represented in the explosion models, 2) the opacity data for the elements present in the models is missing one or more important transition lines\footnote{ In the scope of this work, we have verified the opacity data used by \phx\ against recent atomic data from R.L.
-Kurucz (http://kurucz.harvard.edu/). }.
-Note that NLTE effects do affect the shape of \snia\ spectra (\citealt{Baron96}; van Rossum, in preparation) but are unlikely to explain discrepancies as big as this missing emission peak.
+What makes this problem even more interesting is that other \snia\ explosion models do not produce this emission peak either (e.g.\ \citealt[Figure 2b]{Kasen09}; \citealt[Figure 3]{Roepke12}; \citealt[Figure7]{Sim13}).
+There are two possible reasons why this emission peak is absent from the models: 1.\ the chemical element(s) responsible for the observed peak is(are) under-represented in the explosion models, 2.\ the opacity data for the elements present in the models are missing one or more important transition lines\footnotemark{}.
+Note that NLTE effects do affect the shape of \snia\ spectra \citep{Baron96}, but are unlikely to explain discrepancies that are as large as this missing emission peak.

-Since the origin of this observed emission line is unknown and it does shape the blue side of the \SitAbs\ absorption trough, special care must be taken with the interpretation of the pEW of this famous trough.
+Since the origin of the observed emission line is unknown and it shapes the blue side of the \SitAbs\ absorption trough, special care must be taken in interpreting the pEW of this important trough.